 - input/: contains the root files produced by the analysis code for the various iterations ("passes").
 It has subdirectories "pass0/", "pass1/", etc... with, in each dir, the root file. - output/: contains the various files produced by the analysis code for the various passes.

-It has subdirectories "pass0/", "pass1/", etc... with, in each dir, the various output files related to the pass.2 from beam test AFAIK. - No asymetry cut.
+It has subdirectories "pass0/", "pass1/", etc... with, in each dir, the various output files related to the pass.

 The cuts which must be put in the reconstruction are: